Oluwatomi-Thompson/quiz_arena_summative/README.md

 ## install requirements
 1.python 3.8+ installed on your system

 2. sqlite3

 ## installation
 1. clone this repository  using  git clone https://github.com/Oluwatomi-Thompson/quiz_arena_summative.git

-2. change the directory to QuizArena using cd QuizArena
+2. change the directory to QuizArena using cd quiz_arena_summative

 3. initialize the database using python3 database.py